HTTP-RPC/Kilo/README.md

 * `method` - the HTTP method to execute
 * `path` - the path to the requested resource
-* `arguments` - a map containing the request arguments as key/value pairs (optional)
+* `arguments` - an optional map containing the request arguments as key/value pairs
-* `responseHandler` - a callback that will be used to decode the server response (optional)
+* `responseHandler` - an optional callback that will be used to decode the server response
-* `resultHandler` - a callback that will be invoked upon completion of the request (optional)
+* `resultHandler` - an optional callback that will be invoked upon completion of the request

 The methods return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.